Duke-GCB/calrissian/examples/README.md

 ## Cluster Preparation

-### Namespace, Roles and Volumes
+### Creating Namespace and Roles

 Calrissian executes CWL workflows by running steps as Pods in your cluster.
 To support this requirement, we create a role with the necessary privileges and bind it to a service account.
-We will also create some volume claims to house the data used and generated when running a workflow.

 Please choose the instructions that match your cluster - you don't need to run both.